Robyn Doolittle: 2014–present: The Globe and Mail

 At The Globe, Doolittle led a 20-month investigation which determined that 1 in 5 sexual assault cases in Canada is closed by police as "unfounded".
 As they are not reported to Statistics Canada, this artificially reduces the number of reports.
 In response to Doolittle's 2017 article, 37,272 cases were reviewed by various police departments, and over 400 were reopened including 23 cases in the Canadian Armed Forces.

 In September 2018, the man who had raped the first victim that Doolittle interviewed for her investigation was sentenced to jail after having his case reopened.
 After police surveillance collected a sample of the man's DNA, they were able to match it with the victim's child, which had not been done before because the detective had accepted the man's claim that he was sterile at face value.
 The victim's lawyer, who is an expert on "unfounded" cases said that it was the first time he had seen such a case result in the criminal being brought to justice.

+In January 2024, Doolittle moved from The Globe and Mail's investigative team to cover corporate law for the newspaper.

 Personal life

-Doolittle lives in a condo in the Parkdale area of Toronto.
-She has two Pomeranians.
+Doolittle is a vegetarian.
+As of 2013, Doolittle lived in a condo in the Parkdale area of Toronto with her two Pomeranians.

+Doolittle married her husband, a teacher, in January 2016.
+They have two daughters.